Contexter/FountainAI/README.md

 }
 ```

-### Accessing Compiler Output
+### Accessing Compiler Output in GitHub Actions

-To access the compiler output for your Vapor application, follow these steps:
+The output of the compiler and other build steps can be accessed through the GitHub Actions interface.
+Here's how you can access and utilize the compiler output:

-1. **Navigate to GitHub Actions**:
+1. **Navigate to Actions**:
-   - Go to the **Actions** tab in your GitHub repository.
+   - Go to your GitHub repository.
+   - Click on the **Actions** tab to view the list of workflow runs.

-2. **Select the Relevant Workflow**:
+2. **Select a Workflow Run**:
-   - Choose the workflow run you are interested in.
-The workflows are typically named based on the branches they are triggered by (e.g., `main` for staging, `production` for production).
+   - Click on a specific workflow run to see the details.

-3. **View the Logs**:
+3. **View Logs**:
+   - In the workflow run details, you can see logs for each job and step.
-   - Click on the specific job you want to inspect (e.g., `build`, `test`, or `deploy`).
+   - Click on a job to expand it and view the logs for individual steps.
-   - Expand the steps to see detailed logs for each step.
-The compiler output will be visible in the logs of the `Build and Push Docker Image` or `Run Unit Tests` steps.

-4. **Reading and Using the Output**:
+4. **Download Logs**:
-   - Review the logs for any errors or warnings that occurred during the build or test phases.
+   - You can download the logs for further analysis by clicking on the **Download logs** button.

-   - Use this information to debug and fix issues in your code.
-   - If you are using a code-generating GPT model, you can provide it with the relevant parts of the compiler output to assist in troubleshooting and improving the code.
+5. **Retention Period**:
+   - By default, GitHub retains logs for 90 days.
+You can configure this period in the repository settings under **Settings** -> **Actions** -> **Workflow runs** -> **Retention period**.

 ### Conclusion